 Driving in America is a privilege, not a right, as many states will remind you.
 Typically, a fee is required to apply for and receive a driver’s license in most states.
 Fees range from $50 Testing, replacement licenses, and other services may require further fees.

 Preparing to Receive Your Driver’s License

-While we’ve laid out the general requirements you can expect throughout the United States, it is absolutely essential that you verify the specific requirements for a driver’s license in your state.
-It’s also important to note that in some states, you’ll be required to visit a particular office location.
+While we’ve laid out the general requirements you can expect throughout the United States; you must verify the specific requirements for a driver’s license in your state.
+It’s also important to note that you’ll be required to visit a particular office location in some states.

-Want the best defensive driving course in Tulsa Oklahoma?
-Top Picks: Greater Tulsa Driving School, Oklahoma Driving School & Metro Driving School!
+Want the best defensive driving course in Mansfield TX?
+Top Picks: Mansfield Driving Academy, Driving School of Mansfield & Approved Course!

-Want the best defensive driving course in Colorado Springs CO?
-Top Picks: Driver Safety Consultants, Drive Right Academy & MasterDrive!
+Want the best defensive driving courses in Pueblo, CO?
+Top Picks: ABC Driver Training School, American Driving Academy & Motorcycle Training!

 Want the best defensive driving course in Eagle Pass TX?
 Top Picks: A & K World Class Driving School + 5 TX Court Approved Online Courses!

 Want the best traffic schools in Inglewood, CA?
 Top Picks:

 Keeping pedestrians safe is a #1 goal of all drivers.
 Here are 19 pedestrian safety tips for drivers and pedestrians to abide by to keep everyone safe!